h1alexbel/learner/aws/monitoring-audit/README.md

 Use API `PutMetricData`.
 * Ability to use dimensions to segment metrics:`instance.id`, `environment.name`
 * Metric resolution: `StorageResolution` API, possible values:
-  Standard: 1 minute, High: 1/5/10/30 seconds, higher cost
+  Standard: 1 minute, High: 1/5/10/30 seconds, higher cost, If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a **period of 10 seconds or 30 seconds**, or you can set a regular alarm with a period of any multiple of 60 seconds.

 ### Logs

 * `Log groups`: application name.
 * `Log stream`: instances within application/log files/containers.
   Also, you will need to define log expiration policy.
+**Log Retention Policy defined at Log Groups level**.

 Logs Sources:
 * SDK